raspberrypilearning/cd-dice-roller/en/step_1.md

 ---

 ### Hardware
-+ Computer capable of running a modern web browser.
++ A computer capable of running a modern web browser.

 ### Software
 + This project can be completed in a web browser using trinket.io